nus-cs2030s/2425-s2/docs/exercises/ex1-task.md

 ## Background: Discrete Event Simulator

 A discrete event simulator is a piece of software that simulates a system (often modeled after the real world) with events and states.
 An event occurs at a particular time and each event alters the states of the system and may generate more events.
 A discrete event simulator can be used to study many complex real-world systems.
-The term discrete refers to the fact that the states remain unchanged between two events, and therefore, the simulator can jump from the time of one event to another, instead of following the clock in real time.
+The term discrete refers to the fact that the states remain unchanged between two events, and therefore, the simulator can jump from the time of one event to another, instead of following the clock in real-time.

 In Exercise 1, we provide you with three very generic classes: `Simulator`, which implements a discrete event simulator, `Event`, which encapsulates an event (with a time), and `Simulation`, which encapsulates the states we are simulating.
-The `Event` and `Simulation` class can be extended to implement any actual simulation (network, road traffic, weather, pandemic, etc).
+The `Event` and `Simulation` classes can be extended to implement any actual simulation (network, road traffic, weather, pandemic, etc).

 ## Simulating a Bank